oar-team/batsim/docs/tuto-sched-implem/tuto.rst

 Several projects provide an API in different programming languages and implement the Batsim :ref:`protocol` to communicate with Batsim's process.

 .. todo::
     Update me.
-Pybatsim is probably the only maintained API aligned with the new batprotocol.
+Pybatsim is probably the only maintained API aligned with the new batprotocol and Batsim v5.0.

 +----------------+----------+----------------------------------------------------------------------+----------------------------------------------------------+
 | Project        | Language | Pros                                                                 | Cons                                                     |